 The technique is taught at Vipassana Centers, all around the world.
 I attended my first 10 day sit the beginning of 2019.
 During these 10 days you are off the grid, you observe noble silence and keep to yourself while meditating for about 11 hours a day.
-The center is a place where you can learn, ask questions, be fed and only worry about your mediation.
+The center is a place where you can learn, ask questions, be fed and only worry about your meditation.
 Sure, it takes a few days to settle the mind of the ‘to do’ list, the silly thoughts, and settle into your cushion.
 The ‘magic’ begins at some point.
 And it is so true and beautiful.
 Painful at times, but that is growth.

 I have decided to dedicate myself to this practice over the next year, and probably a life time.
 2020 I will be sitting (meditating) and serving (volunteering) at the Vipassana center(s) as much as possible.
 I have felt the benefit from this technique and been witness to my own self and the change over the last year.
 I wish to dive deeper and also help support others who wish to meditate and grow.
 While at the center I will be off the grid completely.
 I will always make sure my clients are taken care of before I leave and inform them when I’m gone.
 My business will continue, and continue to grow to support not only myself but also my dear clients.

 Two things I focused on intently last year were my cravings and aversions.
 It could be as ‘simple’ as observing why i walked out of the room so fast.
 Or why do I ‘feel’ I NEED this person to understand me.
 To become aware of ones self is to be closer to liberation.
 I am always observing the sensations within.
 Our bodies show us so much, we just need to be aware of them.

 Thank you for understand and supporting.
 If you have any questions about anything mentioned above you can always email me :D. I hardly scratched the surface ;).
 You can also check out the link below if you are curious about Vipassana.